vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 email etc. from my phone, then passed stool and got ready to work on my computer.

+At around 9:10 AM, I needed to pass stool again.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin